Last updated on January 26th, 2023 at 04:25 pm

 Johnny Cay is a small barrier island off of San Andres.
 You should definitely visit them.

 The department of Santander is best known for the range of adventure sports it offers.
-The Chicamocha Trench is also found there.
+However, tourists also visit the region for nature and history tours.
+The Chicamocha Canyon is also found there.

 Quebrada las Gachas